Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/profile/02_002_key_moments.md

-## Key Moments for Marcus Reynolds
+## Key Moments for Marcus Reynolds and Ethical Dilemmas

 1. **Moment of Realization**
    - Marcus confronts the ethical implications of his policies on marginalized communities during a heated debate with Isabella.